menandmice/micetro_docs/guides/implementation/xdns_redundancy_groups.rst

   :width: 60%
   :align: center

 The sync policy specifies how each zone handles external changes from other zones in the group.
-The zones selected here will replicate the changes when other zones in the group are modified externally, outside of the Men and Mice Suite.
-The zones not selected will act as "readonly" and only receive updates done through the Men and Mice suite or when the zone itself is modified externally, for example through it's corresponding cloud portal.
+The zones selected here will replicate the changes when other zones in the group are modified externally, outside of Micetro.
+The zones not selected will act as "readonly" and only receive updates done through Micetro or when the zone itself is modified externally, for example through it's corresponding cloud portal.

 Click :guilabel:`Next` to write a save comment that will saved when the group is created: